-A licensee or party responsible for survey must submit a waste plan and waste cutblock plan map in accordance with the timing outlined in Chapter 3 of this manual.
+A licensee or party responsible must submit a waste sample plan and waste cutblock plan map in accordance with the timing outlined in Chapter 3 of this manual.

-The waste survey plan is not required to be approved by the District Manager.
+The waste sample plan is not required to be approved by the District Manager.

-The waste survey plan is submitted to the Ministry staff to allow for the development of field quality assurance schedules and to provide a basis for comparison against the final waste submission.
+The waste sample plan is submitted to the Ministry staff to allow for the development of field quality assurance schedules and to provide a basis for comparison against the final waste submission.